NinaAuckland/NinaAuckland/README.md

 🎓 I have a Bachelor of Science in Statistics from the University of Auckland.
 🎓 I am currently studying a Graduate Diploma in Information Sciences (GradDipInfoSc) at Massey University, studying part-time while managing family commitments.
 🌱 Former police detective.
-🧠 Currently learning: C++, basic algorithms.
+🧠 Currently learning: Web Development.

 ### 🎓 Academic Progress
 - ✅ 159.101 – Applied Programming (Grade: A, 2024)